|

 you see only your own exuberant fantasy that your aching throb

-your bodily emptiness with the body of another persona person as broken
+emptiness with an attachment to the body of another persona person

 are.